-While not certified by NVIDIA as G-SYNC compatible, we didn’t detect any issues when using FreeSync with compatible NVIDIA graphics cards.
+While not certified by NVIDIA as G-SYNC compatible, you can use FreeSync with compatible NVIDIA graphics cards.

 Moving on, the MSI MAG271R 165Hz gaming display has a 5-way OSD joystick placed at the back of the monitor and a very user-friendly menu which make for effortless and quick OSD adjustments.

 Useful gaming features include the Game Mode pre-calibrated picture presets (FPS, Racing, RTS, RPG, and User), Screen Assistance (custom crosshairs), and Night Vision which is essentially Black Tuner 2.